Your Neighbourhood Plan, Your Future!

 - The wider evidence base supporting the plan can be seen further down this page.

 - In hard copy at the following locations: Billingshurst Centre, Roman Way, Billingshurst.
 RH14 9QW or The Billingshurst Library, Mill Lane, Billingshurst, RH14 9JZ.

-- Consultation events to be held at the Billingshurst Centre on 7th September 2019 between 10 - 12pm and The Billingshurst Leisure Centre on 11th September 2019 between 6 - 8pm.
-All welcome to attend either session.
+- Consultation events were held at the Billingshurst Centre on 7th September 2019 and The Billingshurst Leisure Centre on 11th September 2019.
+All were welcome to attend these sessions.

 The consultation period runs from 1st August to midnight on 29th September 2019.
 No representations will be accepted after this closing date.